The Theory of Money, Part 23

 If Posh Muffler sent in a big order right at the peak of the boom, and then everything changed suddenly with the bank run, by the time they received their new bigger-than-ever order, the financial state of the company could be completely different.
 If they paid up front for all those mufflers, now they have no cash left because they’re not selling many mufflers anymore but they still have employees to pay and a big loan on their new store to pay as well.
 Soon, they have no cash left, and they have to declare bankruptcy.

 Now we have seen the initial backlash of the bank run.
 It was pretty bad.
 A lot of people found that they had bought things they couldn’t afford.
 A lot of companies went under.
 Many jobs were lost.
 And many jobs were at risk of being lost, so people were investing less and saving more, which caused economic progress to grind ever closer to a halt.
 The bankers came out okay because they averted a banking collapse, but people are starting to suspect many of these issues were caused by them.
 Blame starts getting thrown at them.
 But those ever-resourceful bankers, they always have a surprising response.
-We’ll see what they do next week.
+We’ll see what they do in Part 22.

 The Theory of Money, Part 20